logo image

 1504 - the impressive Castle at Dunnottar led to a visit by King James IV.

 1562 - Mary Queen of Scots visited Dunnottar after the Battle of Corrichie by Aberdeen.
-That battle took place after the Gordon's had refused to accept Mary as their Queen.
+That Battle took place after the Gordon's had refused to accept Mary as their Queen.

 1580 - James VI stayed for 10 days hunting and looking into court duties in the area.